To All Incoming Graduate Students

 - Get your student ID - You must first register in at least one credit before you can obtain your picture student identification Wolf card from the Student Union customer service desk.
 Your first student ID is free; it is covered by the new graduate student orientation fee.
 You will need a picture ID for identification.
 Then take your ID to the Mathewson-IGT Knowledge Center to get coded for computer access to the library.
 Your ID is your library card.

 - Graduate Teaching Assistants: Register for and attend the GRAD 701 workshop held prior to the start of fall semester.
 For date and time of the workshop, go to the Graduate School home page.

 - Complete your Proficiency Exam - Proficiency exams in Music History and Theory are usually administered at the start of each semester and in May.
-Further details and study guides are available from Louis Niebur, Ph.D. and Jean-Paul Perrotte.
+Contact Louis Niebur, Ph.D. or Jean-Paul Perrotte, Ph.D. for study guides and further details.
 Scholarships and assistantships are contingent upon timely completion of the proficiency exams, regardless of enrollment in MUS 709, 731, or 732.